 Handley, Stuart.
 2011.
 “Cotton, Sir Robert Bruce, first baronet (1571–1631), antiquary and politician."
 Oxford Dictionary of National Biography Online.
 Oxford: Oxford University Press.

 Hooper, Samuel.
 1777.
 A Catalogue of the Manuscripts in the Cottonian Library.
 London.

-Lake, Crystal B. forthcoming.
+Lake, Crystal B. 2020.
 Artifacts: How We Think and Write about Found Objects.
 Baltimore: Johns Hopkins University Press.

 Lambeck, Peter.
 1665-1671.
 Commentariorum de Augustissima Bibliotheca Caesarea Vindobonensi Liber.
 4 vols.
 Vienna.